Your travel guide dog

 In stark contrast with Xi’an, there’s Shanghai, China’s boomtown, where skyscrapers serve as 21st century pagodas and high-end shops and restaurants give the city an international flare.

 Historical treasures remain here and there -- especially in the fine Shanghai Museum and on the grounds of the splendid Yuyuan Gardens -- and there are still some interesting architectural reminders of Shanghai’s colonial days in the French Concession, along Nanjing Road and particularly along the Bund river promenade.
 But be prepared to be blown back by Shanghai’s very modern, frenetic pace, its arrogant attitude, and its grand and grandiose shopping outlets.

 Beijing, Xi’an and Shanghai are must-dos, but there are plenty of should-dos, too.
 These include the panda preserves of Chengdu, the uncanny karst scenery of Guilin, and the remoter Shangri-Las of Yunnan Province, Mongolia, the Silk Road and Tibet.

 For those touring China’s major cities, however, the most notable extension is a cruise on the Yangtze River, where two top Western operators, Viking River Cruises and Victoria Cruises, provide excellent voyages through the heart of the Middle Kingdom.

 For many visitors to China, booking a tour from an experienced operator makes sense, saving time and effort while delivering quintessential sights and experiences.
-Stride gives you a choice of tour operators capable of unrolling the enigmatic scroll of China and translating its ancient script.
+Stride gives you a wide choice of China escorted tours, capable of unrolling the enigmatic scroll of China and translating its ancient script.

 |Great Wall of China, Forbidden City, Terracotta Army, Mount Huang, Li River Cruise, Leshan Giant Buddha and Many More|